brianshumate/vaultini/README.md

 1. Clone this repository.

-1. Change into the `vaultini` directory.
+2. `cd vaultini`

-1. Add the Vaultini Certificate Authority certificate to your operating system trust store:
+3. Add the Vaultini Certificate Authority certificate to your operating system trust store:

    - For macOS: